James Devins (Sinn Féin politician)

 James Devins (1873 – 20 September 1922) was an Irish Sinn Féin politician.
-He was elected unopposed as a Sinn Féin Teachta Dála (TD) to the 2nd Dáil at the 1921 elections for the Sligo–Mayo East constituency.
+He was elected unopposed as a Sinn Féin Teachta Dála (TD) to the Second Dáil at the 1921 elections for the Sligo–Mayo East constituency.
 He opposed the Anglo-Irish Treaty and voted against it.
 He was re-elected as an anti-Treaty Sinn Féin TD to the 3rd Dáil at the 1922 general election.
-His death in September 1922 "at the hands of former comrades", would indicate that he was a casualty of the Irish Civil War.
-He was executed without trial with five other comrades who had all surrendered to the Free State troops.
+During the Irish Civil War, Devins fought for the anti-Treaty IRA "Irregulars".
+After a skirmish on Benbulbin with the pro-Treaty National Army, Devins and five other were summarily executed despite having surrendered.
+They are commemorated by sympathisers as "Sligo's Noble Six".

-His grandson Jimmy Devins also served as a Fianna Fáil TD for Sligo–North Leitrim from 2002 to 2011.
+James Devins' grandson Jimmy Devins served as a Fianna Fáil TD for Sligo–North Leitrim from 2002 to 2011.